HL7/cqf-measures/pages/measure-conformance.md

 This section describes how to use codes and valuesets from codesystems like LOINC, SNOMED-CT, and others within the CQL and FHIR-based eCQM files of a measure package.

+Terminology artifacts of FHIR value sets for quality measures has been further clarified within the [Clinical Practice Guideline (CPG) IG](http://build.fhir.org/ig/HL7/cqf-recommendations/documentation-terminology.html) and should be followed.
+The guidance does not apply for content that only references terminology distributed through other means.

 Valuesets and direct referenced codes are declared in the header section of the CQL using the CQL valueset and code constructs.
 In the case of direct referenced codes, a codesystem declaration must precede the code declaration (per CQL v1.3 specification).
 Examples of valueset and code declarations can be seen in the accompanying [Terminology_FHIR.cql](cql/Terminology_FHIR.cql).

 ```cql
 codesystem "SNOMEDCT:2017-09": 'http://snomed.info/sct'